 You must meet the requisite minimum number of credits as stipulated for TCD.

-You also have to meet TCD’s specific requirements, including the requisite minimum GPA (3.3 on a 4.0 scale), relevant prerequisites for your study track, and junior or senior standing.
+You also have to meet TCD’s specific requirements, including the requisite minimum GPA (3.3 on a 4.0 scale).
+You must be a junior or senior standing when program begins.
 You should select courses in your major or minor and be prepared to provide documentation of relevant prior coursework.

 Trinity College Dublin